RaulTsc/simple-chat/README.md

 ## Get started

-* `npm install`
+* Clone repo; cd into it & run `npm install`

-* `npm run flow` -- Runs flow
+* Make production build: `npm run build`
-* `npm start` -- Start in development mode -- The app is then served to `http://localhost:3000` but has no real BE, should be used only for UI development (has hot reload).
+* Boot up two docker containers(the app and a mongo instance): `docker-compose up`.
+Run `npm run build` to build the app prior to this.
-* `npm run build` -- Build for production
+* Run test coverage: `npm test -- --coverage`
-* `npm test` -- Run tests (Runs tests only if there are changes to files since last commit.
-Press `a` to run all tests.)
+* Run tests(by default runs only if there are changes so we have that sweet automatic reload; if you get a warning stating that there were no changes press `a` to run anyway): `npm test`
-* `npm test -- --coverage` -- Run coverage for tests
+* Run flow: `npm run flow`
-* `docker-compose up` -- Boots up the app and a mongo container.
-The app is then served to `http://localhost:9000`.
-The server serves the built app found in `build/` so you might need to build it first using `npm run build`.
+* Start app in UI development mode (no functionality is working since it has no real BE): `npm start`